-Sir, before I go into details, I would like to point out that the Report is a well-drawn report and is a brief one but complete in every respect-It gives a complete picture of the present position.
-Actually the Report is not expected to go into the shortfalls or difficulties because that may be considered outside the scope of the Director; and perhaps it may not be proper for a Director to point out what would have been better and what would not have been better in the short space of a Report.
+Sir, before I go into details, I would like to point out that the Report is a well-drawn report and is a brief one but complete in every respect.
+It gives a complete picture of present position.
+Actually the Report is not expected to go into the shortfalls or difficulties because that may be considered outside the scope of the Director; and perhaps it may not be proper for a Director to point out what would have been better what would not have been better in the short space of a Report.
 I would begin.
 Sir, in the order in which the Report has begun.
-I would at once, leaving the administration side, which shows various aspects about the administrative section which has since moved to its own building-previously it was in some private lodging houses-come to the teaching staff.
+I would at once, leaving the administration side, which shows various aspects about the administrative section which has since building-previmoved to its own some private ously it was in lodging houses-come to the teaching

 The Institute has added to its teaching personnel six persons.
 There has been one foreigner from America for teaching preventive and social medicine.
 All these people are taken on three years' contract.
-This Report says that another expert, Dr. Megibony, is expected to arrive1, again through the T. C. M., as an expert in hospital administration.
+This says that another expert, Dr. Megibony, is expected to arrive, through the T. C. M., as an expert in hospital administration.